High-Skilled Immigration

 Considerations:

-In order to meet this criterion, the beneficiary must be a listed author of the submitted article(s) but need not be the sole or first author.
-In addition, a petitioner need not provide evidence that the beneficiary’s published work has been cited to meet this criterion.[11]
+In order to meet this criterion, the beneficiary must be a listed author of the submitted article or articles but need not be the sole or first author.
+A petitioner need not provide evidence that the beneficiary’s published work has been cited to meet this criterion.[34]

 In addition, the articles must be scholarly.
 In the academic arena, a scholarly article reports on original research, experimentation, or philosophical discourse.
-It is written by a researcher or expert in the field who is often affiliated with a college, university, or research institution and the article is normally peer-reviewed.
+It is written by a researcher or expert in the field who is often affiliated with a college, university, or research institution.
+The article is normally peer-reviewed.

 In general, it should have footnotes, endnotes, or a bibliography, and may include graphs, charts, videos, or pictures as illustrations of the concepts expressed in the article.
 In non-academic arenas, a scholarly article should be written for learned persons in that field.

-• Senior faculty or senior research position for a distinguished academic department or program.
+• Faculty or research position for a distinguished academic department or program;

-• Senior research position for a distinguished non-academic institution or company.
+• Research position for a distinguished non-academic institution, government or quasi-governmental entity, or company;

-• Principal or named investigator for a department, institution, or business that received a merit-based government award, such as an academic research or Small Business Innovation Research (SBIR) grant.[13]
+• Principal or named investigator for a department, institution, or business that received a merit-based government award, such as an academic research or Small Business Innovation Research (SBIR) grant;[37]

-• Member of a key committee within a distinguished organization.
+• Member of a key committee or high-performing team within a distinguished organization;

-• Founder or co-founder of, or contributor of intellectual property to, a startup business that has a distinguished reputation.
+• Founder or co-founder of, or contributor of intellectual property to, a startup business that has a distinguished reputation; and

-• Critical or essential supporting role for a distinguished organization or a distinguished division of an institution or company, as explained in detail by the director or a principal investigator of the relevant organization or division.
+• Critical or essential supporting role for a distinguished organization or a distinguished division of an institution, government or quasi-governmental entity, or company, as explained in detail by the director or a principal investigator of the relevant organization or division.

 Considerations: